TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 8/1 Chronicles 8.3.md

 ---

-And Bela had sons: Addar, and Gera, and Abihud,
+Bela had sons: Addar, and Gera, and Abihud,